 I’m actually not that sure about this trailer.
 But I am a fan of ‘that one from Game Of Thrones‘ (Nikolaj Coster-Waldau) and Gary Cole.
 The latter whose work I’ve enjoyed in many of my favourite comedy / drama films and TV shows.
 To name just a few, Pineapple Express (2008), VEEP (2012) and The Good Wife (2009).

-Starring Michael Caton as Rex, Mark Coles Smith, Ningali Lawford, Jacki Weaver and Emma Hamilton, Last Cab To Darwin is a movie I had to watch because of the interesting subject matter and because of my curiosity about the reactions of others when they found out about Rex’s plans.
-I also wanted to see if Rex would actually go through with it when the time came – especially since from what I understand, some people do change their minds at the very last moment.
+Starring Michael Caton (Rex), Mark Coles Smith, Ningali Lawford, Jacki Weaver and Emma Hamilton, Last Cab To Darwin is a movie I had to watch because of the interesting subject matter and because of my curiosity about the reactions of others when they found out about Rex’s plans.
+I also wanted to see if Rex would actually go through with it when the time came – especially since in cases of euthanasia, from what I understand, some people do change their minds at the very last moment.

 Generally well acted, my favourite thing about Last Cab To Darwin is Rex’s relationships with the strangers he meets en route to his destination.
 Particularly the way each one impacts his life and he their’s.
 In this way, Sims’s film reminded me of how no one really gets anywhere without the kindness strangers.

 By the end of the movie, did I learn anything new about euthanasia that I didn’t already know?
-Not really and that’s fine because what I truly wanted was a well told story of someone else’s experience – and from that I got plenty, along with a healthy sprinkling of humour.
+Not really and that’s fine because what I truly wanted was a well told story of someone else’s experience – and I got plenty of that, along with a healthy sprinkling of humour.

 The last time I saw Ryan Reynolds in a film was The Proposal (2009).
 It wasn’t my favourite and kind of kept me away from future Reynolds movies.
 Having watched The Voices (2014), I can confirm that my attitude has changed.